-ExperimentSetting(in_operator, out_operator) Input and output settings for a tomography-like experiment.
-TomographyExperiment(settings, program qubits) A tomography-like experiment.
-An avacatation and standard deviation for the massure ExperimentResult(setting, expectation, stddev) An expectation and standard deviation for the measurement of one experiment setting in a tomographic exper- iment.
+ExperimentSetting(in_state, out_operator) Input and output settings for a tomography-like experiment.
+TomographyExperiment(settings, program, A tomography-like experiment. qubits) ExperimentResult(setting, expectation,) An expectation and standard deviation for the measure- ment of one experiment setting in a tomographic exper- iment.